-The proposal does not address construction and chronic stormwater runoff waterway degradation to the North River via the marsh channel contained within the parcel (Exhibit 3, North River Commission Representatives Statement, Scenic & Recreational Protective Order for the North River, NSRWA Letter and Petition, legislator's letters).
-Portions of the proposed project lie within the North River Protected Corridor and would cover more than 30 acres of identified wetlands that have been classified as unbuildable for decades by both the Town and the applicant.
-Just outside of the 300' buffer zone, the parcel's wetlands feed the watershed directly and are sensitive to the negative impacts of this projects construction.
-Stormwater and wastewater runoff could directly impact wetland, vernal pools and the North River itself, effecting residents in Scituate, Marshfield, Pembroke, Norwell, Hanover, Hanson and beyond.
+The amended proposal does not address construction and chronic stormwater runoff waterway degradation to the North River via the marsh channel contained within the parcel (Exhibit 3, North River Commission Representatives Statement, Scenic & Recreational Protective Order for the North River, NSRWA Letter and Petition, legislator's letters).
+Portions of the amended, proposed project feed directly into the North River Protected Corridor and would cover more than 30 acres of identified wetlands that have been classified as unbuildable for decades by both the Town and the applicant.
+Just outside of the 300' buffer zone, the parcel's wetlands feed the watershed directly and are sensitive to the negative impacts of this project's construction.
+Stormwater and wastewater runoff will directly impact wetland, vernal pools and the North River itself, effecting residents in Scituate, Marshfield, Pembroke, Norwell, Hanover, Hanson and beyond.
 Millions of the Commonwealth's tax dollars have already been invested to prevent exactly the type of ecological damage proposed within this application.
-Sewerage pipes from the proposed Waste Treatment Plant are proposed to be run through the wetlands and watershed.
+Sewerage pipes from the proposed Waste Treatment Plant are still proposed to be run through the wetlands and watershed.